-The online course is almost the same as the onsite course in content; however it is lecture based as group work is not possible.
+The Online course is almost the same as the Onsite course in content; however, it is lecture based.

 The course is divided into modules, similar to the themed days on the onsite course.
 All modules must be completed and, as you progress through the modules, you will be tested to ensure a satisfactory level of knowledge and understanding.
 On successful completion of the course you will be able to download a certificate of CF training which has been endorsed by the European CF Society.
 Delegates will be able to print off a slide set for each talk, in total these will form a course manual similar to the onsite course manual.
 At the end of three months delegates will have enhanced confidence in the care they provide for patients with CF – children or adults.

 On payment of the course fees, delegates are given access to the Online course for three months.
 During this time you will be able to view the lectures and complete the assessments.

 All lectures are in English, delegates from all countries are most welcome to sign up.

 Delegates must have at least one year of experience working in cystic fibrosis.

 On successful completion of the Online course, delegates can choose to participate in our twice-yearly tutorials.
 At each tutorial, speakers from both the Onsite and Online course hold live sessions where delegates are given the opportunity to ask questions and discuss issues relating to the course.